Esri/esri-system-js/README.md

     System.import('app/boot')
       .then(null, console.error.bind(console));
   },

-  // optional paramaters
-  {
+  // options to register a new, single SystemJS module {
-    // name of SystemJS module that you will import from, defaults to 'esri'
+    // name of SystemJS module that you will import from
     outModuleName: 'esri-mods',
     // by default each module will use everything after the last '/' in their name
     // however you can override that for specific modules here